 7 Email Closings You Should Avoid

 Now that you know the best email closings, you need to know which ones you should avoid at all costs.

 1. Sent from my iPhone

-This is an extremely unimaginative, unoriginal, and boring sign off that indicates to your receiver that you don’t really care about details, or that you’re not very computer savvy.
+This extremely unimaginative, unoriginal, and boring sign-off indicates to your receiver that you don’t really care about details or that you’re not very computer savvy.

-Never use this closing, and instead, set up a unique automatic closing.
+Never use this closing; instead, set up a unique automatic closing.
 Better yet, remove automatic closings entirely and personalize your closing every time.